 If your workplace is hiring from the entire labor pool, you might have four generations working alongside one another.
 That’s relatively new: People are working longer,1 so freshly minted Gen Zers are being exposed to boomers at unprecedented rates (and vice versa).

-For benefits decision-makers, that means accounting for four different generations when creating benefits packages (Generation Z, millennials, Generation X and baby boomers).
+For benefits decision-makers, that means accounting for four different generations when creating benefits packages (Gen Z, millennials, Gen X and baby boomers).
 Seem complicated?
 Rest easy: There aren’t huge disparities in the most important types of benefits across generations.
 The standards continue to top the list for everyone: major medical, disability, dental, vision, paid leave and life insurance.2

-But despite there being ample similarities among what a 20-year-old and a 70-year-old might value, there still are differences.
-That’s complicated by the fact that the definition of employee benefits is broader than it has been in the past.
+But despite ample similarities between what 20-year-olds and 70-year-olds might value, there still are differences.
+That's because employee benefits are more broadly defined today, which complicates matters.
 Professional benefits, mental health perks and societal benefits are all emerging in the benefits field, and people at different ages value different types of benefits within those categories.
-They also have some generational differences in how they prefer to communicate, and the role that technology plays in their benefits.
+They also have some generational differences in how they prefer to communicate and the role that technology plays in their benefits.

 Learn here about the key differences among generations, then read our companion article to investigate solutions.